 Spread your cash around

-Never keep all of your travel money in 1 place.
-If you can, take a prepaid card or a card that won’t charge you to use it abroad.
-To keep your funds protected if you happen to lose your card, pick 1 that isn't contactless or 1 which comes with an app so you can instantly freeze it.
+Never keep all of your travel money in one place.
+If you can, take a prepaid card or a card that won't charge you to use it abroad.
+To keep your funds protected if you happen to lose your card, pick either one that isn't contactless or one which comes with an app so you can freeze it.

-You might still want to keep some cash handy (as old-fashioned as paper cash might seem now).
+You may still want to keep some cash handy.
 If you do, separate your wads.
-Keep some to hand in a wallet or bag, keep some in zippered sandwich bags in secure places (like in your bag or stuffed in between clothes in your case) and if you’re staying at a place with a safe, keep some there.
+Keep some in your wallet or bag, keep some in zippered sandwich bags in secure places (like in your bag or stuffed in between clothes in your case) and if you're staying at a place with a safe, keep some there.

 Stay connected